dandelion/dandelion.github.io/_posts/2013-04-24-Integrating-Dandelion-DataTables-in-the-Spring-Petclinic-app.md

 #### Bonus step : adding PDF export
 In order to show another cool feature of [Dandelion-Datatables](http://dandelion.github.io/datatables), we decided to add another one : PDF export.
 Well, let’s do this!

 Some extras already exist and provide some utilities to deal with export.
-In this usecase, since we want to export in PDF format, we will use the [datatables-export-itext](https://github.com/dandelion/dandelion-datatables/tree/master/datatables-extras/datatables-export-itext) that contains :
+In this use case, since we want to export in PDF format, we will use the [datatables-export-itext](https://github.com/dandelion/dandelion-datatables/tree/master/datatables-extras/datatables-export-itext) that contains :

  * the [iText library](http://itextpdf.com/)